JuanMorenoDeveloper/advanced_camel_homework_assignment/readme.md

 * **outbound**: Route that publishes the XML payload on a A-MQ queue

 * **services/integration-test-server**: The Nextgate web service to test Business Scenario integration

+# Configuration

+Basic configuration like broker-url, user, password is located in the application.yml files of each module.

 # Build project